 Make ‘At the Creek’, your first stop when visiting Julia Creek.

-Located on the main street, ‘At the Creek’ is Outback Queensland’s Visitor Centre of 2017 and offers a great selection of travel information brochures, maps and a range of souvenirs that can only be found in Julia Creek.
+Located on the main street, ‘At the Creek’ one Outback Queensland’s Visitor Centre highly awarded visitor centres and third in Queensland in 2018.
+The centre and offers a great selection of travel information brochures, maps and a range of souvenirs that can only be found in Julia Creek.
 Our friendly local staff are dedicated to helping you experience and enjoy all that Julia Creek, the McKinlay Shire and Outback Queensland has to offer.

 What is there to do in Julia Creek?

 Julia Creek Dunnart

 ‘Beneath the Creek’, another attraction at the centre, provides a hands-on interactive journey through many facets of life in the McKinlay Shire, and is also home to two very active and cheeky Dunnarts.
 Beneath the Creek allows you to hear about these remarkable tiny creatures and to view them in a habitat similar to that in the wild.
 Make sure you come along for the daily ‘Donald’ and ‘Duncan’ Dunnart feeding shows, at 10am and 1pm, Monday to Sunday (until September 2018) and 10am and 1pm (October 2018 until April 2019) .
 There is a small fee of $5 for 2, but every cent of this entry fee is used for their special dietary requirements, maintenance of their enclosure and health checks.
 You can tell your friends how you have helped support the re-establishment program by making your contribution.

 Where else in the world do you get to meet a cute but crazy little dunnart?